gakuranman/genesis-simple-portfolio/readme.txt

 == Thanks ==

-A special thanks to all who have contributed:
+A special thanks to all who have contributed.

 = Financial Donations =

 * Be the first!

 = Code Contributions =

+The following people contributed indirectly through their expert tutorials shared code online:

 * Bill Erickson
 * Brian Gardner
 * Justin Tadlock